Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Maps/DisplayDeviceLocationWithNmeaDataSources/README.md

 ## How to use the sample

 Tap "Start" to parse the NMEA sentences into a simulated location data source, and initiate the location display.
-Tap "Recenter" to recenter the location display.
 Tap "Reset" to reset the location display.

 ## How it works